santipalacios2002/keptn-in-a-box/README.md

 1. Use Jenkins to drive load against the KeptOrders application.
    - I run this a few times.
 1. You may need to set the Anomaly detection, for services, to have a sensitivity of "high" for failure rates.
-1. Exclude the loadgen processes from monitoring in Dynatrace
+1. Exclude the loadgen processes from monitoring in Dynatrace.
+1. Check out your KIAB homepage and explore the links.
+1. Explore the dashboards in Dynatrace.
+1. Have some fun....

 ## Further reading to understand the installed modules and troubleshooting steps.